misterpotts/fabricate/docs/api/components.md

 You can change the item associated with a component (with a bit of a workaround) by first loading the item data using the document manager.
 Just like with other modifications, you will need to save the modified component after changing the source item data by calling `game.fabricate.api.components.save()`.
-In a later release of Fabricate, this will be simplified to allow you to simply assign the item UUID to a property on the component.
+In a later release of Fabricate, this will be simplified to allow you to simply assign the item UUID to a the `itemUuid` property on the component.

 <details markdown="block">
 <summary>